This article has links to products and services we love, which we may make commission from.

 Culture fans enjoy the Scottish International Storytelling Festival every autumn since 1989.

 Local and international storytellers deliver shows at the Scottish Storytelling Centre’s Netherbow Theatre in Edinburgh’s Old Town.

 Drink Beer at Oktoberfest

-Look out your Lederhosen and keep an eye on Brewhemia’s social media channels for updates.
+Look out for your Lederhosen and watch Brewhemia’s social media channels for updates.

 Attend a Bonfire Night

-Watch fireworks explode into the night’s sky and feel the warmth from a bonfire during Guy Fawkes Night events around the city.
+Watch fireworks explode into the night sky and feel the warmth from a bonfire during Guy Fawkes Night events around the city.